 - Cover again and let rise, at room temperature, for 4 hours.
 I've seen those recipes that just keep going on but those recipes don't end up with the right flavor or texture.
 If your bowl doesn't have a cover that seals then cover it with plastic warp, we don't want it drying out.

 - Refrigerate the bowl for 30 mins, so the yeast is slowed a bit.
 Then knock the dough down, I just use my dough hook to quickly get the dough down.
-Pour the dough into a piece of plastic wrap (twice, or it will pop through), fold that rectangle over on itself then wrap it in plastic, weigh it down a bit (I put it in a bowl with another heavy glass bowl on top) and refrigerate overnight.
+Pour the dough into a piece of plastic wrap and wrap it around about 2-3 times so it doesn't pop through, place in a bowl or pan and weigh it down a bit (I put it in a bowl with another heavy glass bowl on top) and refrigerate overnight.

 - The next day, place the cold dough (it will be quite firm) on a slightly floured surface and knead in ALL the Belgian sugar (a little bit at a time).
 Once mixed, divide the dough into 13 pieces of equal size.